AlekVolsk/ytvideo/README.md

 Shortcode format:

 ```
-{ytvideo full_url[|video]}
+{ytvideo full_url[|title]}
 ```

+Specifying a title is optional.
 To quickly insert a shortcode, there is an editor button that opens a dialog box that allows you to enter the url and title of the video in the appropriate fields.